ENez0112/REST_API_Flutter_App/README.md

 ### Flutter app w/REST API
 Project made for university.
 It includes:
-- 4 screens (log in, students list, student details, update student & delete student)
+- 4 screens (log in, students list, student details, update student & create student)
 - Use of REST architecture to do a complete CRUD
 	- GET: for get the entire student list
 	- GET/id: for get all the details from a unique student